julianeon/julianeon/books.md

 Among business biographies, my favorite is Ray Kroc's Grinding It Out.
 Meyer's Setting The Table has a lot to teach about Support.
 Maney's The Maverick & His Machine is a good history of early pre-computer IBM.

-Tim Wu's The Attention Merchants is a terrific history of mass media and its associated technologies.
+Wu's The Attention Merchants is a terrific history of mass media and its associated technologies.
+It goes well with Lorenz's Extremely Online, a must-read.

 If you like psychology, Barrett's How Emotions Are Made is a future classic.

-Easter's The Comfort Crisis changed how I approached my health (I get more outdoor time now).
+Easter's The Comfort Crisis changed my approach to health: I get daily outdoor time now.

 ### Fiction